 - 1. Identify a problem that is or is about to threaten the health, safety, and welfare of your community. - 2.
 Find and meet with others in your community who are also concerned about the threat.
 Define the broad problem statement.
-Many people will start with the problem being like "there is a toxic waste dump coming into our town and we don't want it."
-Help people get to the deeper, structural problem: "why can't we just say no to a corporate harm?" - Creating a local Community Rights Group is an essential aspect to achieving the following steps. - It's important to build and start with a group of people who understand and believe in their power, and their right, to local self-governance. - It's also important to build and start with a group that understands the roadblocks and legal hurdles the Community Rights Movement is directly challenging.
+Many people begin with the immediate threat: "there is a toxic waste dump coming into our town and we don't want it."
+Help people get to the deeper, structural problem: "why can't we just say no to a corporate harm?" - Creating a local Community Rights group is an essential aspect to achieving the following steps. - It's important to build and start with a group of people who understand and believe in their power, and their right, to local self-governance. - It's also important to build and start with a group that understands the roadblocks and legal hurdles the Community Rights Movement is directly challenging. - ◆ This DIY Guide, CELDF's "Common Sense"3 organizing guide, and "Democracy School"4 are great resources to build and create informed and empowered community action groups. - 3.
+Using this guide's Knowing Your Rights is Knowing Your Jurisdiction chapter, decide what level of government you want to utilize to assert your community's rights.
+There are a number of factors to consider for this step; this chapter lists a number of pros and cons of initiating a Community Rights law for each level of government.

-Potential Community Rights Topics
+Community Rights Topics

-- -Bans on pipelines
+- Bans on pipelines

-- -Bans on toxic trespass
+- Bans on toxic trespass

-- -Bans on factory farms
+- Bans on factory farms

-- -Bans on GMO's
+- Bans on GMO's

-- -Right to fair elections
+- Right to fair elections

-- -Police accountability
+- Police accountability

-- -Water protection
+- Water protection

-- -Self-government
+- Self-government

-- -Rights of nature
+- Rights of Nature

-- -Worker bill of rights
+- Worker bill of rights

-- -Home rule charters -Etc.
+- Home rule charters

+- Etc.